Little more than an Arizona desert frontier settlement just a century ago, Phoenix has

 The East End, which has become one of the region's few walkable

 neighbourhoods, is home to cultural venues like: the restored Spanish Revival

-Orpheum Theater, which hosts film festivals and theatre productions;
+Orpheum Theater, which hosts film festivals and theatre productions; the

-multi-use Herberger Theater Center, which presents dance and theater;
+multi-use Herberger Theater Center, which presents dance and theater; and

 Symphony Hall, home of the Phoenix Symphony and the Arizona Opera.

 History and preservation buffs could easily spend a day wandering around

 Heritage Square.
 Among the century-old homes you can tour here is the

 Victorian Rosson House.
 West of the square is the impressive Arizona Science

 Center, whose touch-friendly exhibits are a hit with kids and yet

 sophisticated enough to amuse even most adults - also check out the center's

 shops, 24-screen multiplex, and restaurants make for a happily mindless break

 from all those stimulating museums.

-The area just north of the mall on and around Central Avenue has become
+The area just north of the mall on and around Central Avenue has become a

 repository of some of the most thought-provoking large-scale contemporary

 architecture in the country.
 You'll see buildings shaped like King Tut's tomb

 and in the form of an inverted pyramid (appropriate styles given the city

 name's connection to ancient Egypt).
 Of particular note is the Phoenix Burton

 Barr Central Library, a curvaceous copper-sheathed wonder meant to evoke the

 region's red-rock terrain.
 Here the superb Phoenix Art Museum, a green-quartz

 structure, houses an impressive number of 19th-century European paintings, a

-delightful American West collection (heavy on O'Keeffe, Frederic
+delightful American West collection (heavy on O'Keeffe, Frederic Remington,

-and Albert Bierstadt), and a spacious contemporary wing representing
+and Albert Bierstadt), and a spacious contemporary wing representing some of

 the world's abstract geniuses.

 The lovely Art Museum Cafe overlooks the sculpture garden.
 Two blocks north of the art

-museum is the free Heard Museum, a 1928 Spanish Colonial Revival house that recently doubled in
+museum is the free Heard Museum, a 1928 Spanish Colonial Revival house that

-it contains the nation's top collection of Native American art and
+they doubled in size; it contains the nation's top collection of Native American art and

 In central Phoenix, especially along Camelback Road, you will find plenty of

 excuses to spend money.
 Park Central Mall, less snazzy than some of its newer

 competitors, is the gayest shopping center in Phoenix.
 Some of the city's

 gay- and lesbian-owned businesses have been pushing for the past few years to

 get this large rectangle area - bounded by 7th Avenue, Indian School Road,

 7th Street, and Bethany Home Road - to be known at least conversationally as

 ever to fully embrace the designation of any one gay district, but within

 this area you will find the bulk of the city's gay bars, plus such favourite

 Many a diva whiles away her Saturday afternoon at the Biltmore Fashion,

 strolling through Cartier, Gucci, and other high-end boutiques - it's also a

 source of several outstanding restaurants.
-You can also take a break

 Beyond Phoenix itself, you'll find ample opportunities for further exploring

-in some of the neighbouring communities, in particular the border city
+in some of the neighbouring communities, in particular the border city of

 Scottsdale.
 A cross between Beverly Hills and Santa Fe, this ritzy haven of

 socialites, celebrities, and resort-goers has hundreds of high-end arts and

 crafts galleries, and specialty shops.